HandyLatcher/yosys_synthesis/Day_2/README.md

 ---

-**A special opimization💾**
+# A special opimization💾
-Multiplier without any hardware with just wires.
+Multiplier without any hardware and with just wires.

 <p align="center">